13 Fun Facts About Calgary You Probably Didn’t Know

 And in the rest of the 355 days, the Stampede is home to top-class events organized to entertain visitors from around the world.

-If you ever visit Calgary, do visit during the Stampede.
-And to know where to stay near the Stampede, click here.
+If you ever visit Calgary, do so during the Stampede.
+To know where to stay near the Stampede, click here.

 3. Calgary’s Young Population

-Next up on fun facts about Calgary is its population.
+Next up are fun facts about Calgary, such as its population.
 Calgary is a city of the youth, by the youth, and for the youth.

-Calgary is home to more than 1.3 million people, but the interesting thing to make note of is the average age of its population.
+Calgary is home to more than 1.3 million people, but the interesting thing to note is the average age of its population.
 This Canadian city is all about youthful, energetic vibes.

-The median age in Calgary, or the average age of the majority of the population, is around 37.2 years.
+The median age in Calgary, or the average age of most of the population, is around 37.2 years.

 4. Clean & Beautiful Calgary

-The Calgarians love their city to be all clean and beautiful, and they do everything to make it happen.
+The Calgarians love their city to be clean and beautiful, doing everything to make it happen.
 You can feel it in their air.
-Calgary’s air is so fresh and clean, and even its streets are spotless.
+Calgary’s air is fresh and clean, and its streets are spotless.

 The main five aspects maintained well to make Calgary the cleanest city are- sewage systems, controlled air pollution, waste removal and recycling, traffic congestion, and water availability & cleanliness.